 Millions of tourists from around the world flock to experience Barcelona every year, and it’s easy to see why.
 A rare jewel of European destinations due to the fact it possesses the scarce commodity of having a lively and crowded city centre coupled with gorgeous beaches stretching along the Mediterranean.

 I do not doubt that if you have already been, you’ll have frantically tried to tick off all the classic Barcelona attractions in a hectic 3-day weekend.
 The whacky and infamous architecture of Antoni Gaudi at places like Park Güell and the Basílica de la Sagrada Familia, the divine and romantic Gothic Quarter or a day sipping sangria and eating tapas in the sun on one of the famous beaches.

-As amazing as those traditional things are, there is so much more to the Catalan capital and a few slightly more unusual activities and sights to see.
+As amazing as those traditional European landmarks are, there is so much more to the Catalan capital and a few slightly more unusual activities and sights to see.
 From a monthly hipster festival to an ice bar on the beach, if you fancy taking a trip off the beaten path and exploring the more exciting ways of seeing Barcelona, I recommend reading on to find out what the other cool things to do in Barcelona are!

 Along the famous La Barceloneta Beach, you can find everything you’d want for a day by the ocean.
 Sand, sea, food and an ice bar.
 Yep, an ice bar.
 With incredible (ice, obviously) sculptures, temperatures below -5 and drinks as cold as, erm, ice, this strange place is a must-visit after soaking up some sun.